jofa016/ACIT4610---Mandatory-1/README.md

 This repository solves small/medium/large Vehicle Routing Problem (VRP) instances using Genetic Algorithm (GA) with a “**quantum-inspired**” split representation:
 * Genome: a permutation of customers
 * route cuts: a companion boolean vector that decides where to split the permutation into routes

-<br>It then evaluates solution quality, convergence, runtime, and consistency across multiple runs and parameter sets.
+It then evaluates solution quality, convergence, runtime, and consistency across multiple runs and parameter sets.

 ## Content
 * README.md